SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

 to contribute and provide SCS-compliant services.

-Likewise for ALASCA, the closer collaboration in the evolution of the standards als offers significant value: The association pursues enabling the digitally sovereign setup and operations of own cloud infrastructure by research, educational or generally public entities as well as private sector companies and individuals based on Open Source Software and the connected
+Likewise for ALASCA, the closer collaboration in the evolution of the standards offers significant value: The association pursues enabling the digitally sovereign setup and operations of own cloud infrastructure by research, educational or generally public entities as well as private sector companies and individuals based on Open Source Software and the connected